Parramatta Park and Old Government House

 5 Star Rating ✨ My Review of Parramatta Park ✨ Visited Parramatta Park last Sunday and absolutely loved the experience! 🌿 It’s such a huge and vibrant park with a bit of everything—historic landmarks, wide open green spaces, peaceful river views, and even a massive bat colony (which was an unexpected surprise 🦇).
 Walking around felt refreshing and relaxing, and it’s the kind of place where you can easily spend hours without realizing it.
 I really liked how well the park is designed—separate tracks for walkers, cyclists, and cars, plenty of shaded areas, and loads of space so it never feels too crowded.
 Perfect spot for a picnic, casual stroll, photography, or just to clear your mind.
 Whether you’re a local or a visitor, Parramatta Park is definitely worth checking out.
 I’ll be going back again soon, this time with more snacks and maybe a longer walk along the river.
 Highly recommended! 🌳✨

-Satyarth Rao - a month ago
+Satyarth Rao - 4 months ago

 Show More